blak02/esp32s3-wifi-scanner/README.md

 ## Notes

 The generated `build/` directory and local VS Code configuration are intentionally excluded from version control.
 They can be recreated by ESP-IDF on any configured development machine.
+#Author
+Kemal Berkay Lak
+Wrocław University of Science and Technology, Electronics and Computer Engineering